jmellorcrummey/cupti-test/README.md

 which it was performed is included in the file rice-test-results.txt.

-Performing the tesst:
+Performing the test:

-	make prepare 			# download, configure, and build the software: make test 			# run the RAJA MULADDSUB kernel without CUPTI in a few seconds and then with PC sampling for ~10 minutes
+	make prepare 			# download, configure, and build the software: make test 			# run the RAJA MULADDSUB kernel without CUPTI and then with CUPTI PC sampling